 Figure 5 (left) shows the gain-voltage dependence for three channels illustrating the spread of the gains at a given voltage.
-The APD gain was set to 29 for all channels in order to provide the designed dynamic range of the energy measurement in PHOS.
-With this requirement, the bias voltage varies from 290 to 395 V, as shown in Fig. 5 (right).
+An APD gain of 29 was set for all channels in order to provide the designed dynamic range of the energy measurement in PHOS.
+The bias voltages are required to cover a range from 290 to 395 V, as shown in figure 5 (right).